jcroxf/DataDrivenTravel/README.md

 ## User Stories

 *USER STORY 1:* <br>
 As a user, I can have a specific account for the AHOY!
-App to link to my journey history
+App to link to my past tickets

 *USER STORY 2:* <br>
-As a user, I would like to see my previous week’s journeys on trains and buses
+As a user, I would like to see the ticket IDs for all my train and bus fares

 *USER STORY 3:* <br>
-As a user, for any fare from the past week I would like to check the price of that fare
+As a user, for any fare I've purchased I would like to check the price

 *USER STORY 4:* <br>
-As a user, for any fare from the past week I would like to be able to check where a train/bus ticket commenced, and where my ticket terminated at
+As a user, for any fare I have purchased I would like to be able to check where a train/bus ticket commenced, and where my ticket terminated at

 ## Database Schema- AHOY!
 Travel App